<?xml version="1.0" encoding="utf-8"?>

 &lt;p&gt;I then iterated on that dashboard quite a bit.
 Instead of a normal notebook or

-colab-style workflow I was used to, instead I iterated around the dashboard.
+colab-style workflow I was used to, I iterated around the dashboard.
 I'd

-ask Claude add or update charts in the dashboard ("annualize the last data
+ask Claude to add or update charts in the dashboard ("annualize the last data

 point"), it'd reload, test and repeat.
 I did fall back to python or a notebook